zbowang/BeamerTheme/README.md

 - a template easy to be applied, easy to change the color, easy to change the way of navigation
 - a content tex file to test the beauty of other themes

+The code has passed with pdflatex and Xelatex.

 ## Demos

 Here, I will show two main kinds of output with different aspect ratio(ratio of width to height).
 You can change the theme color and the way of navigation conveniently.
 See more [examples](examples) here.